TheSchnitzelguy/HourRegistration/README.md

 # HourRegistration
 Program to log worked hours of each month.
-Built using QT
+Built using the QT framework.